custom-starter-kits/vscode-remote-try-nix/README.md

 #### Chain of Trust with `flake.lock`

-All Nix Flake inputs (here `github:NixOS/nixpkgs/nixos-unstable`) are [pinned](https://zero-to-nix.com/concepts/pinning/) to specific Git commit in a lockfile called `flake.lock`.
+All Nix Flake inputs (here `github:NixOS/nixpkgs/nixos-unstable`) are [pinned](https://zero-to-nix.com/concepts/pinning/) to a specific Git commit in a lockfile called `flake.lock`.
 This file stores this information as JSON.

 The `flake.lock` file ensures that Nix flakes have purely deterministic outputs.
 A `flake.nix` file without an accompanying `flake.lock` should be considered incomplete and a kind of proto-flake.
 Any Nix CLI command that is run against the flake — like `nix build`, `nix develop`, or even `nix flake show` — generates a `flake.lock` for you.